Kong/kubernetes-ingress-controller/README.md

 all Ingress resources in your Kubernetes Cluster will be satisfied.

-Please refer to our [deployment documentation][deployment-doc] for detailed  introduction to Kong Ingress Controller and Ingress spec.
+Please refer to our [deployment documentation][deployment-doc] for a detailed introduction to Kong Ingress Controller and Ingress spec.

 ## Seeking help